nilearn/nilearn/nilearn/datasets/description/dosenbach_2010.rst

 Notes
 -----
-160 ROIs covering much of the cerebral cortex and cerebellum.
+160 regions of interest covering much of the cerebral cortex and cerebellum.
 They were obtained from meta-analyses of fMRI activation studies and assigned into 6 networks according to a modularity analysis of resting-state data.